DCC-Lab/RayTracing/docs/README.md

 ## Contribute
 We need help to write the API documentation.
-Since the documentation pages are auto-generated from the doctrings, please follow the required [Google Docstring](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google) format.
+Since the documentation pages are auto-generated from the doctrings, please follow the required [Numpy Docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) format.

 ## Developer Notes